BoiZebuEditorial/BoiZebuEditorial.github.io/_posts/2016-09-01-paraguauyan-progress.markdown

 ![ghostwriter4hugo](https://tupiwire.files.wordpress.com/2016/09/neuzaghostwritersm.png)

-This is not the simple [ghostwriter theme for Hugo](http://themes.gohugo.io/ghostwriter/) (above) that I really wanted for my regular progress reports, but [Hugo deployment](https://gohugo.io/tutorials/automated-deployments/) on Github and [others](https://gohugo.io/tutorials/hosting-on-bitbucket/) with its many options and approaches was making me crazy.
+[This](http://jekyllthemes.org/themes/jekyll-uno/) is not the simple [ghostwriter theme for Hugo](http://themes.gohugo.io/ghostwriter/) (above) that I really wanted for my regular progress reports, but [Hugo deployment](https://gohugo.io/tutorials/automated-deployments/) on Github and [others](https://gohugo.io/tutorials/hosting-on-bitbucket/) with its many options and approaches was making me crazy.

 Not even looking into [the Heroku option](https://github.com/roperzh/heroku-buildpack-hugo) -- or other automated solutions -- helped.

-Meanwhile, they say in this freshly cloned Jekyll theme, you can look in your  `_posts` directory and not despair, knowing that so long as `index.html` is written to the root of the server and not hidden in a  `public` or other folder, you will enjoy full freedom of Github speech ... as in freedom of beer.
+Meanwhile, they say that in this [freshly cloned Jekyll theme](http://jekyllthemes.org/themes/jekyll-uno/) -- Jekyll Uno based on a theme for Ghost -- you can look in your  `_posts` directory and not despair, knowing that so long as `index.html` is written to the root of the server and not hidden in a  `public` or other folder, you will enjoy full freedom of Github speech ... as in freedom of beer.

 #### Basic Jekyll